 5. Visit the Prado

-Entrance to one of the world’s most famous art galleries is free after 6pm.
-It closes at 8pm, so you’ll have two hours to explore the amazing art on display — and if that isn’t enough time, just come back the next day.
+Entrance to one of the world’s most famous art galleries is free from 6-8pm Monday to Saturday, and from 5-7pm on Sunday.
+This means you’ll have two hours to explore the amazing art on display — and if that isn’t enough time, just come back the next day.
 It’s a good way to combat museum fatigue.